sueLan/suelan.github.io/source/_posts/The-Implementation-of-Convolutional-and-MaxPool-layer.md

 #### `[net]`

-In section '[net]', `batch=1` is a option stored in `kvp`(option_list.c line 70) struct.
+In section '[net]', `batch=1` is a option stored in `kvp`(option_list.c line 70) structure.
 Its key is batch, value is 1.
 Then this kvp object will be inserted into a node list (see it at option_list.c line76 & list.c line 40).
 After parsing the yolo3-tiny.cfg file, We will get a section list; its size is 25.
 Because there are 25 \'[\' tags in yolo3-tiny.cfg